deepset-ai/haystack-integrations/integrations/flow-judge.md

 contexts = ["This contract may be terminated by either party upon providing thirty (30) days written notice to the other party.
 In the event of a breach of contract, the non-breaching party may terminate the contract immediately."] answers = ["The contract can be terminated by either party with thirty days written notice."]

 # Define the HaystackFlowJudge evaluator, we will use the built-in metric for faithfulness
+# For parameters refer to Haystack's [LLMEvaluator](https://docs.haystack.deepset.ai/reference/evaluators-api#module-llm_evaluator) and HaystackFlowJudge class.
 ff_evaluator = HaystackFlowJudge(
     metric=RESPONSE_FAITHFULNESS_5POINT,
     model=model,